GoogleContainerTools/skaffold/docs/content/en/docs/_index.md

 design, you can switch to the production profile and start building with Google Cloud Build and deploy with Helm.

-At this moment, Skaffold supports the following tools:
+Skaffold supports the following tools:

 {{% tabs %}}
 {{% tab "IMAGE BUILDERS" %}}